keithalewis/math/fof.md

 abstract: Price, cash flow, trades, value, account
 ...

-A _holding_ is an _amount_ of an _instrument_ held by a _legal entity_.
-Amounts have units based on the instrument: stocks have _shares_, bonds have _notional_, futures have _contract size_, commodities have physical quantities, currencies have denominations.

-All instruments have _issuers_.
-Stocks and bonds are issued by companies to raise capital.
-Futures are created by _exchanges_ to match _liquidity providers_ with exchange customers.
+_Issuers_ create _instruments_.
+A company can issue stocks or bonds to raise capital, exchanges create contracts to connect liquidity providers with their customers.
-Commodities originate from producers of the physical product.
-Currencies are issued by governments of countries.
+Commodities originate from producers of the physical product and currencies are issued by governments of countries.

 Some instruments have _cash flows_.
 Stocks may have dividends, bonds may have coupons, futures have periodic margin adjustments.
 Commodities and currencies do not have cash flows.
 The _issuer_ of an instrument determines when and what amount to give per unit of amount to instrument holders.

+A _holding_ is an _amount_ of an _instrument_ held by a _legal entity_.
+Amounts have units based on the instrument: stocks have _shares_, bonds have _notional_, futures have _contract size_, commodities have physical quantities, currencies have denominations.

 Holdings are _transacted_ over time.
 _Sellers_ determine what holdings they are willing to exchange with _buyers_.